 Robert Eugene Brashers checked into the Super 8 hotel in Kennett, Missouri, with his family, including his wife, daughter, and two stepdaughters, in January 1999.
 Since he had arrived at the hotel in an allegedly stolen vehicle, the police barged into his room, confronting him about the same on January 13.
 When he threatened to kill himself, the authorities retreated.
 Soon, he took his family members hostage as the police backup arrived and surrounded the hotel.
 Although he released his family, he shot himself in the head after several hours of negotiations.
 Robert was rushed into the hospital, where he eventually succumbed to his injuries on January 19.
 Several years later, advances in investigative genetic genealogy led authorities to identify him as a suspect in eight murders believed to have transpired between 1990 and 1998.

-Per reports, Robert was linked to the murder of a South Carolina woman in 1990, the rape of a 14-year-old girl in Tennessee in 1997, the double homicide of a mother and her daughter in Missouri in 1998, and the murder of 43-year-old Linda Marie Rutledge in Lexington, Kentucky, on November 7, 1998.
-In September 2025, Robert was named a suspect in the 1991 yogurt shop murders of Jennifer Harbison, Eliza Thomas, Sarah Harbison, and Amy Ayers through DNA testing.
+Linda’s case was thus eerily similar to the December 6, 1991, yogurt shop murders in Austin, Texas.
+However, the connection wasn’t made until years later.
+It was in September 2025 that Robert was named as the individual responsible for the 1991 quadruple homicide of Jennifer Harbison, Eliza Thomas, Sarah Harbison, and Amy Ayers through DNA testing.
+His DNA was found underneath Amy’s fingernails and in the vaginal swabs collected from the victims 34 years prior.
 The detectives also learned that about two days after the killings, he was taken into custody near El Paso, driving a stolen car and in possession of a handgun that matched the caliber of the gun used to kill one of the four teenage girls in the yogurt shop.
+The case was thus finally closed.